cudmore/PyMapManager/docs/docs/install-server.md

 ## 1) Using Python

 Simplest case is to use `python mmserver.py` and you should be up in no time.
+Please note, while this method is easy, it runs the server as a single thread/worker and the interface will be slower than it should be.

 	# work from PyMapManager folder
 	cd PyMapManager